-Palma de Mallorca is an enchanting city at any time of the year.
+Palma is an enchanting city at any time of the year.
 In high season the streets are heaving with tourists.
-During the quieter seasons it is calm and a real pleasure for those who like to wonder the narrow streets of the Old town or La Lonja, or sit in a cafe along the Borne or browse in the many little local shops and boutiques to find delightful locally designed and produced products.
+During the quieter seasons it is calm and a real pleasure for those who like to wonder the narrow streets of the Old town, La Lonja or Santa Catalina, or sit in a cafe along the Borne or browse in the many little local shops and boutiques to find delightful local products.
 Palma has something for everyone.
 Here is the abcMallorca guide to the major cultural attractions in Palma de Mallorca.

 La Seu – Palma Cathedral